appvision-gmbh/json2typescript/README.md

 @JsonObject("User")
 export class User {
     @JsonProperty("jsonPropertyName", String, false)
-    name: string = undefined;
+    name: string = "";
 }
 ```

-Important note: You must assign any (valid) value or `undefined` to your property at
+Important note: You must assign any (valid) value or `undefined` to your property at initialization, otherwise our mapper does **not** work and will simply ignore the property.
-initialization, otherwise our mapper does **not** work and will simply ignore the property.
+Assigning no value is not the same as assigning `undefined` in context of `json2typescript`.

 > Tip: Make sure you import `JsonObject` and `JsonProperty` from `json2typescript`.